Brigade: Army

 In the United States Army, a brigade is smaller than a division and roughly equal to or a little larger than a regiment.
 During the American Civil War infantry brigades contained two to five regiments with the idea being to maintain a unit with a strength of 2,000 soldiers and were usually commanded by a brigadier general or a senior colonel.
 During World War I the division consisted of two brigades of two regiments each.

 More recently, the U.S. Army has moved to a new generic brigade combat team (BCT) in which each brigade contains combat elements and their support units.
-After the 2013 reform, BCT personnel strength typically ranges from 4,400 personnel for infantry BCTs, to 4,500 personnel for Stryker BCTs, to 4,700 personnel for armored BCTs.
+After the 2013 reform, BCT personnel strength typically ranges from 4,400 personnel for infantry BCTs, to 4,500 personnel for Stryker BCTs, to 4,700 personnel for armoured BCTs.
 This formation is standard across the active U.S. Army, U.S. Army Reserve, and the Army National Guard.